hothsys/matrix-app/README.md

 ## Testing

-The app includes a Playwright integration test suite (47 tests across 8 spec files).
+The app includes a Playwright integration test suite.
 Tests run against a temporary data directory so your real data is never touched.

 **Prerequisites:** Node.js (for Playwright)